Installation#

 kubectl port-forward service/starburst-gateway 8080:8080

-Then, access the UI at http://localhost:8080.
+Access the UI at http://localhost:8080.

-To implement static routing rules, create a ConfigMap from your routing rules yaml definition:
+To implement static routing rules, create a configMap from your routing rules YAML definition:

 kubectl create cm routing-rules --from-file your-routing-rules.yaml